Dowager’s Hump: What is it? And How Can You Treat And Prevent It?

-The existing evidence clearly supports the use of exercise, Spinomed bracing and taping interventions.
-Used together, they can certainly reduce hyperkyphosis.
-In turn leading to an improved quality of life and reduced risk of future fractures in both men and women.
+The existing evidence supports the use of exercise, spinomed bracing, and taping interventions.
+Used together, they can undoubtedly reduce hyperkyphosis.
+In turn, leading to an improved quality of life and reduced risk of future fractures in both men and women.

 About the author